lucacarniato/capstone-project/README.md

 Second, some features are missing an appropriate description and have a large percentage of missing values.
 These features were dropped.

-Third, features containing administrative information or collision details available only after a collision occurred were eliminated.
-Post-collision data were deemed not to be relavant for predicting feature collisions, because not available before the collision occours.
+Third, features containing administrative information or post-collision details were eliminated.
+Post-collision data were deemed not relavant for predicting feature collisions, because not available before the collision occours.

 Fourth, the INCDATE feature was eliminated because the date of the collisin is already contained in the INCDTTM feature.